qazbnm456/awesome-web-security/README-jp.md

 - [prowler](https://github.com/Alfresco/prowler) - Tool for AWS security assessment, auditing and hardening by [@Alfresco](https://github.com/Alfresco).
 - [A2SV](https://github.com/hahwul/a2sv) - Auto Scanning to SSL Vulnerability by [@hahwul](https://github.com/hahwul).
-- [dirhunt](https://github.com/Nekmo/dirhunt) - Web crawler optimized for searching and analyzing the directory structure of a site by [@nekmo](https://github.com/Nekmo).

 <a name="tools-command-injection"></a>
 ### Command Injection